 You can find me on Pinterest these days

 My interests have broadened since I achieved a peaceful and stable relationship with my hair.
-So as you can i’m not posting very much.
-I do have a few hair boards on Pinterest — one for grays, one for hair, one for my hair product stables, and one for stuff i’d like to try.
+So as you can see, I am not posting very much.
+I do have a few hair boards on Pinterest — one for grays, one for hair, one for my hair product staples, and one for stuff I want to try.
 Feel free to check it out!

 Been a while since I reviewed a product.
 As a somewhat reformed product junkie, I don’t any more — not at first, second, or even eighth use.
 After almost 5 years as a natural curly and literally hundreds of products used, it takes a lot to impress me these days.
 Just Great Curls from Delineation Hair & Skin Essentials is doing it for me.
 I got a free bottle as thanks from an editorial contact, loved it at first use, said “okay” and continued to use.

 Q. I ran across your blog recently, and your hair is gorgeous!
 I started transitioning November 2009 and finally BC ‘d January 2011.
 My Hair is extremely dry and I don’t know how to fix it!
 I’ve tried so many deep conditioners but it feels brittle once it dries, and the frizz is crazy extreme!
 I think I have a mix of texture ranging from 3c-4a maybe 4b?
 I really don’t know.
 If there are any tips you could give me to help my hair, please let me know!
 Thanks in advance, Elle